Rice farmers protest as Thai government's funding woes mount

 LIMITED POWERS

-Troops stood guard behind a barbed wire fence at the Defense Ministry offices in northern Bangkok that have been Yingluck's base since the protests forced her to relocate in January.
+Troops stood guard behind a barbed wire fence at the Defence Ministry offices in northern Bangkok that have been Yingluck's base since the protests forced her to relocate in January.

 "Don't cheat farmers, Yingluck.
 If you can't administer the country then get out because there are plenty of capable people willing to govern," one farmer shouted through a loudspeaker.